gillham/speedscript/README.md

 More work is needed to add patches and use conditional assembly.
 This will allow us to build the original binaries as well as versions with certain patches.
 For example, building *SpeedScript-80* should be fairly straight-forward, while building *SpeedScript 128* would be more involved.
 Short patches are more readily reverse engineered and integrated.
 I'm not aware of any source for *SpeedScript-80*, *SpeedScript 128*, or *SpeedScript 128 Plus* so it will have to be reverse engineered from a disassembly.

+Note that *SpeedScript-80* is a set of patches for 80 column mode on a C128 in C64 mode.
+There is a *Instant 80* patch for the C64 that provides a software based 80 column preview with the print to screen feature.

 ## SpeedScript Overview

 The *SpeedScript* word processor was very popular as it was made freely available as a "type-in" program in COMPUTE!
 Magazine and COMPUTE!
 Gazette.
 It was available for the Commodore 64/128, VIC-20, Atari 800, and Apple II.